msalsouri/CodexContinue/docs/features/YOUTUBE_TRANSCRIPTION.md

 - Ensure ffmpeg is properly installed: `ffmpeg -version`
 - Check if Whisper is installed: `pip show openai-whisper`
-- Verify the Ollama service is running: `curl http://localhost:11434/api/tags`
+- Verify the ML service is running on port 5060: `curl http://localhost:5060/health`
-- Run the setup script: `./scripts/setup-ollama-for-transcription.sh` to configure Ollama
+- Check that NumPy is compatible with Whisper (version 1.24.3 recommended): `pip show numpy`
+- Ensure the PYTHONPATH environment variable includes the project root
+- Try with a shorter video if processing is taking too long
 - Check the ML service logs for detailed error messages
-- Try with a shorter video if processing is taking too long
-- Use the CPU-only mode if GPU integration is causing issues
-- Run the validation script: `python3 scripts/validate-youtube-transcriber.py`
-- For comprehensive testing: `./scripts/run-transcription-tests.sh`

 ### FFmpeg Troubleshooting